Nahum 1 – Coming Judgment on Nineveh

 · And great in power: Knowing God’s power should make us trust in His help (because He is able to help) and to fear His judgment (knowing that He judges with power).

 · Will not at all acquit the wicked: God is not like an unjust judge who simply lets the guilty go out of a false sense of compassion.
-We can’t just figure that God will say, “Let’s let bygones be bygones” when we get to heaven.
+We can’t just hope that God will say, “All is forgiven” when anyone passes from this world to the next.
 Sin must be accounted for, because He will not acquit the wicked.
 Every sin will be paid for – either in hell or at the cross – but God will not acquit the wicked.
-“Never once has he pardoned an unpunished sin; not in all the years of the Most High, not in all the days of his right hand, has he once blotted out sin without punishment.”
-(Spurgeon)
+“Never once has he pardoned an unpunished sin; not in all the years of the Most High, not in all the days of his right hand, has he once blotted out sin without punishment” (Spurgeon).

 · His fury is poured out like fire: When God is resisted long enough and rejected strongly enough, eventually His judgment comes.
 He is slow to anger, but when it does come His fury is poured out like fire.
 Understanding this should make man quick to repent and wary of presuming on God’s patience.

 c.
-With an overflowing flood He will make an utter end of its place: Taking into account the character of God, though His slow to anger and good, He cannot forever overlook the sin and rebellion of the Assyrians.
-Their end in judgment will come like an overflowing flood.
+With an overflowing flood He will make an utter end of its place: Taking into account the character of God, though He is slow to anger and good, He could not forever overlook the sin and rebellion of the Assyrians.
+Their end in judgment would come like an overflowing flood.

 iii.
 “The author is not expressing some personal feeling of vindication over some hurt by the oppressor, nor even a nationalistic chauvinism that pagan nations must be punished.
 Rather, Yahweh is applying his universal standard against evil, no matter who is responsible.”
 (Baker)